katamar1/HTTP_Server/README.md

 ## How to Build & Run

-From your project root, run the following command:
+From your project root, run the following commands:

 ```bash
 chmod +x run.sh